10+ Romantic Things to Do in New York on Valentine's Day

 Watch the ice skaters at the Rockefeller Center rink or in Central Park, or tie on a pair of skates yourself, as long as you don’t mind being out-skated by some locals.
 Besides, there’s nothing as sweet as a bit of rink time with your love – remember Serendipity?

-Play up Your Sensual Side at the Museum of Sex
+Play up your sensual side at the Museum of Sex

 What’s Valentine’s Day without a little sensuality?
 One of the most romantic things to do in New York City for this lovers’ holiday is a celebration of the human body, in all its glory.

-Try a visit to the one-of-a-kind Museum of Sex, a truly educational and enlightening tour of humanity’s relationship with sex.
+Try a visit to the unique Museum of Sex, a truly educational and enlightening tour of humanity’s relationship with sex.
 You’ll see art and artifacts spanning the aesthetics of black and white photography to comic books and pop art.

 It’s not all about art, either – you’ll find some of the most important and compelling conversations about human sexuality in the world represented in the programming and exhibits at this museum.